Thomas R. Pickering

-Thomas Reeve "Tom" Pickering (born November 5, 1931) is a retired United States ambassador.
-Among his many diplomatic appointments, he served as U.S. Ambassador to the United Nations from 1989 to 1992.
+Thomas Reeve Pickering (born November 5, 1931) is a former American diplomat.
+Among his many appointments, he served as U.S. ambassador to the United Nations from 1989 to 1992.

 Early life and education

 Born in Orange, New Jersey, Pickering is the son of Hamilton Reeve Pickering and Sarah Chasteney Pickering.
-He graduated from Rutherford High School in Rutherford, New Jersey.
+Raised in Rutherford, New Jersey, he graduated from Rutherford High School.

 He enrolled at Bowdoin College in Brunswick, Maine in 1949 with plans to join the ministry and graduated cum laude in 1953 with high honors in history and is a member of Theta Delta Chi and Phi Beta Kappa.
 He then earned a master's degree from the Fletcher School of Law and Diplomacy at Tufts University in Medford, Massachusetts.
 Upon graduation from Tufts, he was awarded a Fulbright Fellowship and attended the University of Melbourne in Australia where he received a second master's degree in 1956.
 In addition to the honorary doctorate-in-laws degree that Bowdoin awarded him in 1984, Pickering has been the recipient of 12 honorary degrees.

 Before joining the State Department, Pickering served on active duty in the United States Navy from 1956 to 1959, and later served in the Naval Reserve where he reached the rank of Lieutenant Commander.

 Diplomatic career

-His four-decade-long career in Foreign Service included ambassadorships in Russia (1993–1996); India (1992–1993); to the United Nations (1989–1992); Israel (1985–1988); El Salvador (1983–1985); Nigeria (1981–1983); and Jordan (1974–1978).
+Pickering's four-decade-long career in Foreign Service included ambassadorships in Russia (1993–1996); India (1992–1993); to the United Nations (1989–1992); Israel (1985–1988); El Salvador (1983–1985); Nigeria (1981–1983); and Jordan (1974–1978).
 Additionally, he served as Under Secretary of State for Political Affairs from 1997 to 2000.
 He holds the rank of Career Ambassador, the highest in the U.S. Foreign Service.